syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 ### Subtotal

-XlsIO supports subtotaling a group to quickly calculate rows of related data by inserting subtotals and totals.
+The XlsIO supports subtotaling a group to quickly calculate rows of related data by inserting subtotals and totals.

 Various Subtotal options like __Summary__ __below__ __data__, __Replace__ __current__ __subtotals__, __Page__ __break__ __between__ __groups__ can be used to customize data.